DeChache/geoserver-docker/README.md

 Creates a basic instance of GeoServer 2.15 with OpenJDK 8

+To build the container

+docker build -t geoserver .

 To Run and experiment with the demo content

 docker run -p 8080:8080/tcp geoserver